 What should you do if things go wrong?
 Knowing where to turn can be a huge relief, regardless of your circumstances.
-David Kiger, the founder of global logistics company Worldwide Express, specializes in providing a helping hand to socially and economically disadvantaged businesses, no matter when their issues first arose.
-You see, he was once in your shoes, and had to overcome a number of obstacles to ensure his dreams became a reality; it’s now his turn to give something back, and he is ready with advice, a variety of resources, and a wealth of knowledge to help you back on to your feet, and into the saddle once more.
-David’s vision is clear; to build a more diverse and competitive business climate, and to ensure that those from historically disadvantaged areas, as well as start-ups floundering in a sea of competition, are given the chance they deserve.
+David Kiger, the founder of global logistics company Worldwide Express, specializes in helping socially and economically disadvantaged businesses, no matter when their issues first arose.
+You see, he was once in your shoes and had to overcome several obstacles to ensure his dreams became a reality; it’s now his turn to give something back, and he is ready with advice, a variety of resources, and a wealth of knowledge to help you back on to your feet, and into the saddle once more.
+David’s vision is clear; to build a more diverse and competitive business climate and to ensure that those from historically disadvantaged areas, as well as start-ups floundering in a sea of competition, are given a chance they deserve.

 Starting a business can be liberating, yet scary, rewarding, yet utterly exhausting.
-If you have the right business plan, and can raise the capital to get your start-up off the ground you have already won half of the battle.
-Knowing what to do to achieve successes, and where to turn when things go wrong – now, that’s the way to win a war.
+If you have the right business plan and can raise the capital to get your start-up off the ground, you have already won half of the battle.
+Knowing what to do to achieve success and where to turn when things go wrong – now, that’s the way to win a war.